 Be careful because Cairo has one of the world’s worst traffic.
 Every day about 20 Egyptians die in a traffic accident.
 There are no rules and often more cars drive beside next to each other than the number of lanes.
 Public transport such as bus is quite hard to understand if you cannot read Arabic, they are unreliable and lack air-conditioning and seat belts.
 The smaller mini-vans that drive around the city are used by locals, not tourists.

 This visit to Cairo was part of my recent round trip through Egypt with Dutch travel organization Djoser, my first group trip!
 And I really liked it.
-For more information check out the website of Djoser.

 To read about the pyramids near Cairo and Memphis, please check out my earlier article Gazing at the pyramids of Egypt for real – a childhood dream come true.